The countryside is open

 Summary

 Malta's "Outside Development Zone" (ODZ) designation is meant to protect countryside, agricultural land, and environmentally sensitive areas from development.
 But ODZ approval rates have risen from 67.7% in 2001 to 85.0% in 2023 — an 18-point climb that has effectively opened the countryside to development.
-In total, 19,574 of 31,974 ODZ applications (61.2% of all filed; 68.6% of decided cases) have been approved, while 2,647 (8.3%) were refused.
-When the case officer recommends refusal, the board overrides that professional judgment nearly half the time (46.3%) — the highest override rate of any commission type.
+In total, 19,707 of 32,166 ODZ applications (61.3% of all filed; 68.7% of decided cases) have been approved, while 2,668 (8.3%) were refused.
+When the case officer recommends refusal and the case is heard at the ODZ commission, the board overrides that professional judgment about two-thirds of the time (64.2%).
 The system has 68 localities, and in the most permissive ones, ODZ approval rates exceed 90%.
 The gap between the most and least permissive localities for ODZ development is 28 percentage points.

 Key findings